 Information for butchers, and people working in butchers' shops to help recognise food safety risks, develop procedures to manage food safety and keep food safe.

 Safe Catering is FSA Northern Ireland's food safety management guide.
 A joint initiative with the Food Safety Authority of Ireland, Safe Catering is a practical and easy to use guide that will help catering businesses and retailers with a catering function to comply with food legislation, produce a food safety management plan based on HACCP principles and to keep the appropriate records.

 HACCP is an internationally recognised way of managing food safety and protecting consumers.
 All food business operators except farmers and growers are required by EU food hygiene legislation, to implement and maintain hygiene procedures based on HACCP principles.

 CookSafe helps catering businesses in Scotland understand and implement HACCP-based systems.
 By reading this manual and following the instructions, you will be able to develop HACCP-based procedures that fit your needs.

 MyHACCP is an online tool aimed at small food manufacturing businesses in the UK, although businesses in other food sectors may find it useful.
 It can be used to guide businesses through the process of identifying food safety hazards and controls and the production of a documented food safety management system based on HACCP principles.
 Access MyHACCP at: www.food.gov.uk/myhaccp

 RetailSafe has been designed for retailers in Scotland handling unwrapped high-risk foods.
 It has been designed to assist with compliance with the food hygiene regulations and is built on the CookSafe approach and structure.

-The wild game guide provides information on the hygiene regulations for food businesses that supply wild game and for people who hunt wild game and supply it either in-fur or in-feather or as small quantities of wild game meat and ways to make sure meat is safe to eat.
+The wild game guide provides information on the hygiene regulations for food businesses that supply wild game and for people who hunt wild game and supply it either in-fur or in-feather or as small quantities of wild game meat.